Raniz85/raniz.blog/src/posts/2021-10-11_gdpr-webinar-platform2.md

 us so we left BBB behind and moved on to the next contender:

 # Jitsi Meet
 I stumbled upon [Jitsi Meet](https://meet.jit.si/) while searching for ways to blur my background on BBB.
-BBB has no such feature, but in a thread discussing it someone mentioned that Jitsi Meet has that functionality, and being open source maybe BBB could just build on that.
+In a thread discussing BBB's lack of this someone mentioned that Jitsi Meet has that functionality, and maybe BBB could just build on that since Jitsi Meet is open source.

 Jitsi Meet is an open source video meeting platform currently developed by 8x8 Inc. but has previously been owned by Atlassian and BlueJimp - which is the company the original author (Emil Ivov) founded.
 It is licensed under the